The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 # 5﻿.
 Viper Gauges

-V﻿iper has two gauges, the Anguine Tribute gauge and the Rattling Coil gauge.
+V﻿iper has two gauges, the Serpent Offerings gauge and the Rattling Coil gauge.

 ## 5.1 Rattling Coils